The Best Place to Swim with Whales in Tonga(c) Tonga Ministry of Tourism

 The Pros of Swimming with Whales in Tongatapu

-• It’s the arrival island of Tonga, so it’s the cheapest island to get to
+• It’s the island with the most international arrival flights, so it’s the cheapest island to get to

 • It has a convenient departure point in Nuku’alofa